 Services Received without Consideration

-From time to time, the Association receives services without a consideration from various bodies, since these services, in part, have no substantial monetary value and, with regard to the others, the Association does not know how to estimate the proper value of these services; no expression is given to these services in the financial statements.
+From time to time, the Association receives services without a consideration from various bodies.
+Due to the facts that some of these services have no substantial monetary value and, that, with regard to the others, the Association does not know how to estimate the proper value of these services, these services are not reflected in the financial statements.

-ALUMA – FOR SOCIAL INVOLVEMENT – FOR JEWISH IDENTITY (Reg.
+ALUMA – FOR SOCIAL INVOLVEMENT AND FOR JEWISH IDENTITY (Reg.
 Assoc.)